+Isaiah goes on to explain what will happen during this siege.
+The people did not go out to fight and the leaders of Judah and Jerusalem fled even before the enemy approached.
+They fled in the direction of modern Jordan but were captured in the plains of Jericho (see 2 Kings 25).
 This reminds us that the true measure of a leader is whether he/she demonstrates an attitude of faith or an attitude of fear.
 These leaders definitely had the attitude of fear which is not of God.
 This is what Paul was talking about in his letter to the Thessalonians who were worried about the last days (see 1 Thess.
 5).

 Therefore I said, 'Turn away from me; let me weep bitterly.
 Do not try to console me over the destruction of my people.'

 Once again, Isaiah was greatly saddened by the judgment that was coming upon his people.
 As a true prophet of God, he demonstrated the heart of God and the fact that their "failure of faith" grieved the Lord.